zaricu22/ForwardingAgentBackendSpring/README.md

 # ForwardingAgentBackendSpring

-Backend module developed by Spring Framework which provide necessary services to fronend Angular module.
+Backend module developed by Spring Framework which provide necessary services to frontend Angular module.